Michael Cohen case: What comes next

 In a surprise twist Monday, Cohen’s attorney also revealed who his third client is, apart from Trump and a GOP fundraiser: Fox News’ Sean Hannity.

+Fox News said in a statement released Tuesday: "While FOX News was unaware of Sean Hannity's informal relationship with Michael Cohen and was surprised by the announcement in court yesterday, we have reviewed the matter and spoken to Sean and he continues to have our full support."

-Hannity stressed that Cohen did not formally represent him, though.
+Hannity on Monday stressed that Cohen did not formally represent him.

 “Michael Cohen has never represented me in any matter,” Hannity said in a statement.
 “I have never retained him, received an invoice or paid legal fees.
 I have occasionally had brief discussions with him about legal questions about which I wanted his input and perspective.
 I assumed those questions were confidential, but to be absolutely clear they never involved any matter between me and a third party.”